onaio/onadata/docs/forms.rst

            "date_modified": "2013-07-25T14:14:22.892Z"
       }

-If the upload is still running:-
+If the upload is still running:

 ::